Jim Boylen: Chicago Bulls

 On June 17, 2015, Boylen was named associate head coach of the Chicago Bulls.

 On December 3, 2018, the Bulls promoted Boylen to head coach when Fred Hoiberg was relieved of his duties after a 5–19 start to the 2018–19 season.

 On August 14, 2020, the Bulls fired Boylen after a 39–84 record in two seasons without a playoff appearance.
 His .317 winning percentage was the second worst in franchise history (minimum 100 games) behind Tim Floyd (.205).

 On October 20, 2021, the USA Basketball announced that Boylen had been selected head coach for USA Basketball World Cup qualifying team to play in November window.

+Indiana Pacers (second stint)

+On August 25, 2025, the Indiana Pacers promoted Boylen to the front of their bench under head coach Rick Carlisle.